houjunlin/Team-FDVTS-COVID-Solution/README.md

 # Team-FDVTS-COVID-Solution

-This is the official implementation of the paper "Boosting COVID-19 diagnosis with periphery-aware spatial prediction and contrastive representation enhancement".
+This is the official implementation of the paper "CMC-COV19D: Contrastive Mixup Classification for COVID-19 Diagnosis".
+We ranked 1st in the ICCV 2021 COVID-19 Diagnosis Competition.

 ## Setup
 + Pillow==8.1.2